-Case in point: blacks and colorectal cancer.
+Case in point: black people and colorectal cancer.

-As Li and his co-authors point out in their new paper, research has shown that African-Americans living in the U.S. have a high risk for colorectal cancer, whereas blacks who live in rural South Africa do not.
+As Li and his co-authors point out in their new paper, research has shown that African-Americans living in the U.S. have a high risk for colorectal cancer, whereas those who live in rural South Africa do not.
 In the U.S., 65 out of every 100,000 people are diagnosed; in South Africa, it’s less than five out of 100,000.
-These disparities have primarily been associated with diet (blacks in the U.S. eat more animal fat and less fiber), but an international study, published in 2015, offered further insights.
+These disparities have primarily been associated with diet (black people in the U.S. eat more animal fat and less fiber), but an international study, published in 2015, offered further insights.